 Note: A single XML feed should be uploaded daily.
 Sending XML feeds multiple times a day will result in poor performance.
 If necessary, you can upload a supplemental feed (with missing or updated product data) using a flat text file.

 Multiple sources—Provide multiple catalog feeds when your catalog data is sourced in different systems or if combining multiple feeds into a single feed is too difficult.
-Contact Bazaarvoice Client Care before attempting to provide product catalog data using multiple files.
+Contact Bazaarvoice Support before attempting to provide product catalog data using multiple files.
 Refer to Use multiple catalog sources for more information.

 If you're using Dynamic Catalog Collection (DCC), you can also provide additional data elements using a traditional feed (XML or CSV) file.
 Bazaarvoice will combine data from both sources.